-Attribute Desk Review Site Visit improve recipient administrative efficiencies; Identify and analyze relevant problems that might prevent the program from achieving its internal and external objectives; and Provide technical assistance.
-Identify and analyze relevant problems that might prevent the program from achieving its internal and external objectives; and Provide technical assistance.
+Attribute Desk Review Site Visit problems that might prevent the program from achieving its internal and external objectives; and Provide technical assistance. internal and external objectives; andProvide technical assistance.

 Programmatic Monitoring Overview and Approach

 Programmatic monitoring involves oversight throughout the award lifecycle in order for FEMA to verify that programs and projects undertaken by recipients are consistent with approved plans and comply with applicable laws, regulations, program guidance, and the terms and conditions of the award.